-Treat it seriously, listen carefully and record the details in writing as soon as possible (signed and dated by the member of staff fielding the allegation).
-Staff must be aware of the School's safeguarding arrangements and guidance, particularly when asking questions of pupils (see the School's Safeguarding Policy for further details).

-- Ask open (not leading) questions. - Make a record of the incident. - Where a pupil or parent has raised the issue, ensure that they are made aware of, and/or where appropriate, provided with a copy of this Policy. - Offer the victim immediate support and help by explaining and putting the school's procedures into action.
-Absolute confidentiality cannot and must not be guaranteed. - Contact the Health and Well-Being Centre (HWC) for medical assistance, if appropriate. - Add the incident to CPOMs.
+- Treat it seriously, listen carefully and record the details in writing as soon as possible (signed and dated by the member of staff fielding the allegation) and record on CPOMs.
+Staff must be aware of the School's safeguarding arrangements and guidance, particularly when asking questions of pupils (see the School's Safeguarding Policy for further details). - Ask open questions. - Make a record of the incident. - Where a pupil or parent has raised the issue, ensure that they are made aware of, and/or where appropriate, provided with a copy of this Policy. - Offer the victim immediate support and help by explaining and putting the school's procedures into action.
+Absolute confidentiality cannot and must not be guaranteed. - Contact the Health and Well-Being Centre (HAWC) for medical assistance, if appropriate.